Podkayne of Mars: Plot summary

 The liner makes a stop at Venus, which is depicted as a latter-day Las Vegas gone ultra-capitalistic.
 The planet is controlled by a single corporation; the dream of most of the frantically enterprising residents is to earn enough to buy a single share in it, which guarantees lifelong financial security.
 Just about anything goes, as long as one can pay for it.
 The penalty for murder is a fine paid to the corporation for the victim's estimated value plus his projected future earnings.
 On a less serious level, Heinlein anticipated, by over forty years, television ads in taxicabs (in the book, holographic), which have since been implemented in taxicabs in major cities worldwide.

 The Frieses are given VIP treatment by the Venus Corporation and Podkayne is escorted by Dexter Cunha, the Chairman's dashing son.
 She begins to realize that Tom is much more than just her pinochle-playing uncle.
 When Clark vanishes and even the corporation is unable to find him, Tom reveals that he is on a secret diplomatic mission, as the accredited representative of the Martian government to a vital conference on Luna (the Moon).
-The children have been his protective coloration—Tom appearing to be a doddering uncle escorting two young people on a tour of the solar system.
+The children have been his protective coloration—Tom appearing to be a doddering uncle escorting two young people on a tour of the Solar System.
 Clark has been kidnapped by members of a political faction opposed to Tom.

 Podkayne makes an ill-judged attempt to rescue Clark by herself and falls into the kidnappers' clutches as well—only to find her uncle caught too.
 The captors' scheme is to use the children to blackmail the uncle into doing their bidding at the Luna conference.
 They return Uncle Tom to Venusberg after showing him that they have the children.
 Clark realizes that once Uncle Tom is released, no matter what happens, their kidnappers will have little reason to keep their prisoners alive.
-He is prepared, however: he engineers an escape, kills his captors, but forgets to disable the nuclear bomb he had intended to go off only if they failed in their escape.
+He is prepared, however, and engineers an escape, kills his captors, but forgets to disable the nuclear bomb he had intended to go off only if they failed in their escape.